jlyonsmith/HowTo/Procedures/Start_LLC_Washington_State.md

 The first is for paying your taxes.
 The second is for managing your business registration.

+## Notes

+- The company will be administratively closed after two years if you don't make any money.
+File that you made $1 if you need too in order to avoid that.

 ## Resources

 - [Form an LLC in Washington State](https://www.wikihow.com/Form-an-LLC-in-Washington-State)